Getting a Mortgage With a Part-Time Job

 Other revenue sources

-If you have assets you can draw upon, lenders may be willing to take these into account with proof of this income.
+If you have assets you can draw upon, lenders may be willing to consider these with proof of this income.

 An example would be: